emefff/Tools-For-OpenFOAM-Automation/README.md

 Like already mentioned above, this script visualizes the results collected by controlDict_automation.py.
 A typical result may look like this:
 ![controlDict_automation_75](https://github.com/user-attachments/assets/5d869941-10c0-4b51-9a5e-d68ebe145468)

 Looking at the results we may judge if if our simulation reaches a dead end (for example deltaT could approach unsustainable values) or how it behaves in general.
+In this example, these are the results from the also shared Francis turbine, we obviously increased maxCo and at the same time nCorrectors.
+We decreased nCorrectors after 1.01*timeStep_maxCo has passed (this is decrease_nCorrectors_factor).